-In either implementation, Port 0 (P0) serves as a multiplexed address/databus.
-It emits the low byte of the data pointer (DPL) as an address, which is latched by ALE prior to data being placed on the bus by the ADuC834 (write operation) or the external data memory (read operation).
+In either implementation, Port 0 (P0) serves as a multiplexed address/data bus.
+It emits the low byte of the data pointer (DPL) as an address, which is latched by ALE prior to data being placed on the bus by the ADuC836 (write operation) or by the external data memory (read operation).
 Port 2 (P2) provides the data pointer page byte (DPP) to be latched by ALE, followed by the data pointer high byte (DPH).
 If no latch is connected to P2, DPP is ignored by the SRAM, and the 8051 standard of 64 Kbyte external data memory access is maintained.

-Detailed timing diagrams of external program and data memory read and write access can be found in the Timing Specification sections of this data sheet.
+Detailed timing diagrams of external program and data memory read and write access can be found in the Timing Specifications section.